-You could stream a Netflix movie or YouTube video fine from Mars, but you would still face the same long wait after you clicked the play button.
-Once the signal reached you though, it should stream at about the same quality it does here on Earth.
+You could theoretically stream a Netflix movie or YouTube video from Mars, but you would still face the same long wait after you clicked the play button.
+Once the signal reached you though, it should stream at about the same quality as it does here on Earth.

 WiFi doesn’t apply here for reasons that are too technical for this post, but even if a WiFi signal could travel millions of miles, it still has the same ‘speed of light’ limitation.

 One way to help future Mars citizens to a speedier internet would be to configure web servers on Mars to clone (copy) websites from Earth’s web servers every few hours.
 Mars citizens would then visit their favorite websites using the cloned/mirrored copies housed on a server somewhere on Mars rather than having to connect all the way back to Earth.
 If you don’t need real-time information, you shouldn’t notice much of a difference.